Pubs in our area

 - King's Head

-Mid Anglia's newest Community Pub.
-Also popularly known as the "Low House", and bought from Adnams by the Community in May 2018, this timeless, multi-roomed and thatched building is a classic pub which is always worth a visit.
-The main room features listed high back settles set around a small fireplace, whilst the beer is served on gravity direct from a small tap room to rear.
+Popularly known as the "Low House", this timeless, multi-roomed and thatched building is a classic pub which is always worth a visit.
+The main room features listed high back settles set around a small fireplace, whilst the beer is served on gravity direct from a small tap room to the rear.
 A separate dining room offers an interesting menu of locally sourced food & including a Sunday roast but NOT on Sunday evening.
-An enclosed garden & patio to rear is also available.
+Has an enclosed garden & patio to rear is also available.
 Accommodation available in an outside building.

 - Royal Oak